 3.)
 Make sure that your breach response includes steps for disaster recovery:

-NIST SP 800-171.
+Beyond HIPAA, CMMC also shares similar requirements for cyber incident reporting outlined in NIST SP 800-171.
 Worth noting is a clause that states all applicants who cannot meet these requirements must provide “alternate but equally effective” substitutions for data security.

 No organization is 100 percent secure against a cyberattack.
 But those that arm themselves with the best tactics and tools will minimize their chances of becoming victims, damaging their reputations, losing vital data, and suffering substantial revenue loss.
 HCRS has over 25 years of experience partnering with organizations at federal, state, and public health levels to improve their data management and cybersecurity.
-We can also provide your team with the best guidance to prepare for CMMC
+We can also provide your team with the best guidance to prepare for CMMC.

 When you’re ready, let’s schedule time to talk about a program.